aveklan/smart-parking/README.md

 #### How to run the code

-Once all the previous steps are performed and AWS is setted up, use this command to flash the ESP32 and run the code:
+Once all the previous steps are performed and AWS is settled up, use this command to flash the ESP32 and run the code:

 - _sudo BOARD=esp32s3-devkit BUILD_IN_DOCKER=1 DOCKER="sudo docker" PORT=/dev/ttyUSB0 make all flash term_

 ### 7. Possible future implementations

-The proposed prototype could be be improved in several ways and could include many other features.
+The proposed prototype could be improved in several ways and could include many other features.
 The one I would like to highlight in this section is the one that allows parking spots users to remotly reserve the car spot.
 To implement this improvement, there must be some mechanisms that permits only the users which reserved a parking spot to park on it.
-For example an automatic parking barrier could be placed in corrispondance of parking spots.
-This barrier will be activated when someone reserve the parking spot via web app and it wil be deactivated by the user that reserved it, always through the web app.
+For example, an automatic parking barrier could be placed in correspondence of parking spots.
+This barrier will be activated when someone reserve the parking spot via web app and it will be deactivated by the user that reserved it, always through the web app.

 ## Video demonstration